dapangmao/Blog/Deploy a minimal Spark cluster/post.md

          - Mesos
          - OpenVPN
       - A minimal cluster with 1 master and 3 slaves will be consist of 4 2GB/2CPUs droplets
-         - Pros: as low as $0.12 per hour; Mesos provide fine-grained control over the cluster(down to 0.1 CPU and 16MB memory);
-                VPN plays a significant role to assure the security
+         - Pros: as low as $0.12 per hour; Mesos provide fine-grained control over the cluster(down to 0.1 CPU and 16MB memory); VPN guarantees the security
          - Cons: small memory(each as 2GB memory); have to install Spark manually

 ###Add Spark to DigitalOcean cluster